Disney Hotels on the Monorail: A Complete Guide to Disney World Monorail Resorts

 Disney’s Grand Floridian Resort & Spa Rooms

-The rooms at The Grand Floridian are decorated to the resort’s Victorian theme.
 Like the Polynesian, the rooms are spread out in various buildings, so you may have to walk outside to get to your room.
-This also means there are a variety of views you could have: Lagoon View, Theme Park View, or Garden View.
+This also means there are a variety of views you could have: Lake View, Theme Park View, or Resort View (aka the parking lot).

 Again, because this is a Deluxe Resort, you will have plenty of space in both your room and bathroom.